ZJerry/VAE-BN/README.md

      % load bnet2_mnist_m2_com

 ## CVAE-based Recovery
-   The 'recovery' for detected adversarial samples can be implemented by running the following code in the folder 'scripts'.
+   The 'recovery' for detected adversarial samples can be implemented by running the following code in the scripts folder.
 The restored classification accuracy will be outputed and the reformed samples will be saved in '. . /data/Adv_%d_%a_r.mat'.

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)

    >**Note**: The script supports breakpoint resume from the exsisting 'data/Adv_%d_%a_r.mat' file.
 As the procedure takes a while for all samples, one can directly download the requried data we provide to the folder 'data' and get the same restored ACC as in Table III of the paper.

-   One can also visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows:
+   By the following script, one can visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows. '-i/--index' is the index of the sample to visualize.
+It will also ouput the ground-truth label, adversarial prediction and recovered prediction of the specified sample.

      python visual_decoded.py -d=gtsrb -a=cw -i=128

-   '-i/--index' is the index of the sample to visualize.

 # TODO